 - End-user (non-admin) access to the Windows Task Manager

 Additionally, servers for each Collection Pool are created in a dedicated organizational unit (OU) in Active Directory.
-Administrators can define group policy objects (GPOs) and link them to the OU for specific Collection Pools to further customize the RDS experience for each Pool.
+Administrators can define group policy objects (GPOs) and link them to the OU for specific Collection Pools to further customize the end-user experience for each collection.

 Create or Update